Hands-on technology gives anatomy/physiology students a competitive edge

 How critical is technology in anatomy/physiology studies at the college level?

 Teaching physiology without technology is extremely difficult because it requires the illustration of complex and abstract concepts that are not easily described or simulated.
 Using the Lt platform, our students collect, visualize, and analyze their own data.
 While some physiological measurements (e.g., blood pressure, heart rate, and nerve conduction) can be taken without a digital platform, the collected data are not easily analyzed.
 Lt offers one single platform where students can read background information, collect data, and analyze it, without having to employ multiple types of software applications.
-In fact, the Lt platform is employed by 100 of the top universities and by over 10,000 institutions globally and is cited in over 300,000 peer-reviewed articles (https://www.adinstruments.com/lt).
+In fact, the Lt platform is used by 100,000+ students worldwide and in more than 400 institutions.
 We were glad to be able to bring this cutting edge pedagogical and research tool to UNCP.

 How has new equipment benefitted instruction?